cocolabs/daylight/README.md

 - Keep track of time without having to look at the sky or craft the clock item.
 - Daytime cycle plays a seamless animation located in the corner of your screen.
 - Shows different textures for different biome types such as *plains, desert, snow etc.*
-- Fully configurable GUI position relative to spacial directions.
+- Fully configurable GUI position relative to defined orientation.

 ## Installation